-Those who teach that the commandments of God have been abolished are presumptuously passing judgment on the laws of God.
-The following excerpt depicts one such teaching: "In fact, the whole law of Moses has been rendered inoperative.
+Those who teach that the commandments of God have been abolished have presumptuously passed judgment on the laws of God and declared them to be null and void: "In fact, the whole law of Moses has been rendered inoperative.
 The New Testament message is clear for all who have 'ears to hear.'
 The whole of the law of Moses has been rendered inoperative by the death of the Lord Jesus.
 The law, in its entirety, no longer has any immediate and forensic authority or jurisdiction whatsoever over anyone....Christ is the complete end and fulfillment of all of the laws' 613 commandments, ending their jurisdiction over us completely" (Tardo, Sunday Facts & Sabbath Fiction, p.
 26-27).

-By nullifying the laws of God in this manner, the religious teachers of this world are usurping the authority of God as Lawgiver.
+By nullifying the laws of God in this manner, the religious teachers of this world are denying the authority of God as Lawgiver.
 The apostle James condemns this ungodly attitude, which presumes to judge the laws that God has established for all mankind: "Brethren, do not talk against one another.
 The one who talks against a brother, and judges his brother, is speaking against the law, and is judging the law.
 But if you judge the law, you are not a doer of the law; rather, you are a judge.
 But there is only one Lawgiver, Who has power to save and to destroy.
 Who are you that you presume to judge another?"
 (James 4:11-12).

-To judge the laws and commandments of God and to reject Him as Lawgiver is the epitome of lawlessness.
+Those who judge the laws of God are, in fact, usurping the authority of God, Who is the only Lawgiver.
+To judge the laws and commandments of God and reject Him as Lawgiver is the epitome of lawlessness.
+This spirit of judging God and His laws is the spirit and attitude of Satan the devil, and the foundation of all religions that are based on the traditions and commandments of men.
 This form of religion is rooted in human self-righteousness, not in the righteousness that Jesus Christ taught and practiced.

 The book of Job holds a lasting lesson for all who exalt their own righteousness above the righteousness of God.
 The ancient patriarch Job viewed himself as righteous because he continually offered sacrifices to God.
 However, he began to exalt himself and trust in his own righteousness, rather than trusting in God.
-He bragged and boasted of his own righteousness so much that God brought a series of grievous trials upon him.
+He bragged and boasted of his own righteousness so much that God brought a series of grievous trials upon Job.
 After losing his children and all his possessions, he was smitten with boils from his head to his toes.
 When his trial was more than he could bear, three friends came to visit him, but they did not give him any comfort.
 His friends began to accuse him of evildoing and urged him to repent in order to escape further punishment from God.
 The more they condemned him, the more Job defended his own righteousness.
 He began to condemn God and accuse Him of being unjust and unrighteous in His acts.
 When he expressed a desire to plead his cause before God Himself, God responded by answering him in person: "And the LORD answered Job out of the whirlwind, and said, 'Gird up your loins now like a man.
 I will demand you, and you declare unto Me.
 Will you even annul My judgment?
-Will you condemn Me so that you may be righteous?' "(Job 40:6-8).
+Will you condemn Me so that you may be righteous?' " (Job 40:6-8.)